batselem/Att-BiLSTM-CNN-for-knowledge-graph-completion/README.md

 For generating relation paths, we used https://github.com/noon99jaki/pra.

-The original knowledge graph data we used for our experiments can be found here: https://github.com/shehzaadzd/MINERVA/tree/master/datasets/data_preprocessed
+The original knowledge graph data we used for our experiments can be found here: https://github.com/shehzaadzd/MINERVA/tree/master/datasets/data_preprocessed which includes tasks datasets for preprocessing train/test datasets.

 ### Files

-- data/processed_data.tar.gz - datasets files containing grounded paths with relations and entities (e.g e1, r1, e2, r2, e3)
+- data/processed_data.tar.gz - dataset files containing grounded paths with relations and entities (e.g e1, r1, e2, r2, e3)

 ### If you use our code, please cite the paper